-13. Safe recruitment
+10.1 Safe recruitment

-Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education (DfE 2020) and the schools' Safer Recruitment Procedures
+Our school endeavours to ensure that we do our utmost to employ safe staff by following the guidance in Keeping Children Safe in Education 2024 and the Trust's Safer Recruitment Procedures.

 At least one member of each recruitment panel will have attended safer recruitment training.